 LiveChat is a real-time customer communication platform built for sales, lead generation, and light customer support.
 It’s quick to set up, easy for teams to use, and helps businesses engage website visitors instantly to boost conversions.

-- Live chat and AI chatbots that reply automatically to FAQs and manage all routine interactions.
+- Live chat and AI chatbots that reply automatically to FAQs and manage routine interactions.

-- Copilot AI assistant that provides real-time insights and assists agents directly inside the chat interface.
+- Copilot AI assistant that assists agents inside the chat interface.

 - Integrations with more than 200 apps like Mailchimp, Slack, WhatsApp, and Twilio.